IBM/cloud-native-starter/workshop/00-prerequisites.md

 You apply the provided promo code under your [Cloud Account](https://cloud.ibm.com/account) ("`Manage`" -> "`Account`") by navigating to "`Account settings`".
 Apply your personal Feature (Promo) Code there.

-NOTE: Lite clusters expire after one month.
+_NOTE:_ Lite clusters expire after one month.

+---

 ### 3.3 Setup the IBM Cloud CLI <a name="part-SETUP-02"></a>
 [<home>](#home)